nickybell/smpa2152-fall23/assignments/final_exam/final_exam_answerkey.md

 |               Republican               |           0.01           | -0.06 – 0.08 |    0.849    |
 |              Observations              |           1498           |              |             |
 | R<sup>2</sup> / R<sup>2</sup> adjusted |      0.020 / 0.019       |              |             |

+> Democrats are 15% more likely to be satisfied with democracy compared
+> to Independents.

 6. A “feeling thermometer” question asks respondents to rate their feelings towards a person, place, or thing on a scale of 0 to 100,